DataDanD/Cancer-Capstone-Portfolio/LinkedText/README.md

+# Project Information Text

+Text files in this folder discuss important machine learning topics or are important to understand project.
-Files were sections in main project discription on home page.
+All documents were at one point sections in the project description on home page.

-Moved to seperate file to clean repo.
+Moved to separate file to clean up the project story that people might see at some point; report was long and probably boring.

+## Folder Content:

+### **Statistical Terms:**
+- Correlation
+- Multicollinearity
+- Feature Selection
+- Feature Engineering

+### **Feature Information**
+- Discarded
+- Useful
+- Heatmap

+### **Model Education:**
+- Categores
+- architecture
+- Packages
+- Scores